Classic Vegas classiclasvegas.com

 Again, while using newspaper sources for facts, as well as telephone books, Carlson also digs into Clark County property records and Sanborn Insurance Maps which provide not just location, but details about each property.

-Based on hard work, and a love of Las Vegas, Carlson’s site, while visually information and entertaining provides the visitor with the foundation of facts each location.
+Based on talent, hard work, and a love of Las Vegas, Carlson’s site, while visually informative and entertaining, provides the visitor with a solid foundation of facts each location.

 Vintagelasvegas.com continues to earn it spot as one of the best Las Vegas history websites.